 - Bend down from your waist and place a cup of water on the floor.
 Drink the water through a straw in this position.
 This will help get rid of the hiccups.

-Pressure Point techniques
+Pressure Point to stop hiccups

 - Pulling the tongue stimulates muscles in the mouth and throat.
 Gently pull the tip of the tongue a few times to stop hiccups